The club handicapper is responsible for assigning grades and handicaps to all riders competing in club events.

 General Grading Guidelines

 If a rider, within a twelve month period, is placed in the top three positions 7 times or if they win 3 events they become eligible for promotion and will be moved to the next higher grade.
 Riders who have previously ridden in a higher grade or riders who compete infrequently may be promoted earlier.

-Riders eligible for a lower grade are those dropped from the bunch on 3 or more occasions, riders who consistently place in the last third of the field or riders returning from major injury.
+Riders eligible for a lower grading are those dropped from the bunch on 6 or more occasions, riders who consistently place in the last third of the field or riders returning from major injury.
 These riders are encouraged to request to move down a grade.
+After moving down a grade, if a rider is placed in the top 3 positions of their first 4 events, they will return to a higher grade.

 Non Waratah Masters riders will be allocated a grade by the handicapper taking into account their own club grade and the strength of that club.
 A new rider’s grading will be reassessed after their initial ride.